-The Foundation evaluated all events or transactions that occurred after June 30, 2018 through October 31, 2018, the date the consolidated financial statements were available to be issued.
-During this period, the Foundation formed a subsidiary limited liability company (LLC), Maroon Air, LLC, to hold aviation assets and conduct flight operations on behalf of the Foundation.
-There were no other material subsequent events that required recognition or disclosure recognition in the Foundation's June 30, 2018 consolidated financial statements.
+The Foundation evaluated all events or transactions that occurred after June 30, 2019 through October 31, 2019, the date the consolidated financial statements were available to be issued.
+There were no material subsequent events that required recognition or disclosure in the Foundation's June 30, 2019 consolidated financial statements.